Jump to

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Notes Protons and neutrons
+Protons and neutrons Notes

 Quark particles Protons and neutrons

-In the Standard model of particle physics, the proton is two up quarks and one down quark, and the neutron is one up quark and two down quarks
+And the neutron is one up quark and two down quarks

-Quark particles have colour charge as well as electric charge, and the characteristics of colour charge confinement prevents a single quark particle from being on its own
+Quark particles have colour charge as well as electric charge

 A simple proton and neutron Protons and neutrons

-In this example of a simple universe, there are no particles that could be a quark particle
+There are no particles that could be a quark particle

-And a simple neutron particle could be an electron particle embedded into the side of the simple proton particle
+Embedded into the side of the simple proton particle

 The Subatomic Particles